pieterbreed/Dynamic-Json-for-.NET/README.markdown

 Why
 ---

-There are a lot of these JSON libraries around, but I wanted to use something which does not require you to pre-define a class beforehand.
-JSON is in its nature very dynamic and I wanted something that would preserve this dynamicity.
-To illustrate the point, here is one of the unit tests that shows the typical usage scenario that I had in mind.
+There are [a lot of these JSON libraries around](http://json.org/), but I wanted to use something which does not require you to pre-define a class beforehand.
+JSON is in its nature very dynamic and I wanted something that would preserve this dynamicity when it is being consumed.
+To illustrate the point:

+Here are two unit tests showing the usage scenarios I had in mind when I started this project:

             dynamic t = JsonObject.Parse(@"{""number"":123.345,""string"":""string value"",""array"":[123,234],""object"":{""object_nested"":146}}");
             Assert.AreEqual(JsonValueTypes.OBJECT, t.Type);